PyO3/pyo3/guide/src/free-threading.md

 using a Python runtime with no GIL.

-If you do not explicitly mark that modules are thread-safe, the Python interpreter will re-enable the GIL at runtime and print a `RuntimeWarning` explaining which module caused it to re-enable the GIL.
-You can also force the GIL to remain disabled by setting the `PYTHON_GIL=0` as an environment variable or passing `-Xgil=0` when starting Python (`0` means the GIL is turned off).
+If you do not explicitly mark that modules are thread-safe, the Python interpreter will re-enable the GIL at runtime while importing your module and print a `RuntimeWarning` with a message containing the name of the module causing it to re-enable the GIL.
+You can force the GIL to remain disabled by setting the `PYTHON_GIL=0` as an environment variable or passing `-Xgil=0` when starting Python (`0` means the GIL is turned off).

 If you are sure that all data structures exposed in a `PyModule` are thread-safe, then pass `gil_used = false` as a parameter to the